Garbage and Recycling Collection

 Noise Diary Log Form (25 KiB)

-Water sampling of the swimming beaches in our municipality occurs regularly over the summer period.
+Water sampling of the recognised swimming beaches in our Municipality occurs regularly over the summer period.
 Testing from previous years shows that most of our recognised beaches are suitable for swimming.
-However, we advise people to please avoid swimming after heavy rainfall and to observe signage at the beach access points.
+The following swimming beaches are tested weekly over the summer period and if two consecutive samples exceed recommended levels, residents are advised not to swim at the beach until subsequent testing has demonstrated that the water is suitable for swimming.
+We also advise people to please avoid swimming for 24-48 hours after heavy rainfall and to always observe signage at the beach access points.
 Please direct any complaints about recreational water quality to Council’s Environmental Health Officers on 03 6269 0000.

 Complaints about odours or air pollution should be directed to Council’s Environmental Health Officers on 03 6269 0000.
 However, if complaints are related to major industries, then please contact the Environment Protection Authority Tasmania on 1800 005 171.
 Excessive smoke from wood heaters can be a major contributor to air pollution.
 Smoke can be a nuisance to your neighbours and contains pollutants that are known health hazards.
 There are products on the market that help make wood heaters burn more efficiently and reduce the amount of pollution emitted.
 Having your flue swept annually will also ensure your flue is in good working order and free from build-up.
 Operating your wood heater correctly is the key to clean and efficient heating.
 For handy tips or more information on how to achieve this visit Environment Protection Authority Tasmania’s website at www.epa.tas.gov.au/epa/improving-wood-heater-use